mattsilv/kuzco-linux-cli/README.md

 1. `main.py`: The entry point of the application.
 It parses command-line arguments and initializes the worker management process.
 2. `config_loader.py`: Handles loading of configuration from the `config.env` file or environment variables.
 3. `tmux_manager.py`: Manages tmux sessions, including starting, stopping, and checking the status of sessions.
-4. `log_monitor.py`: Monitors worker logs, updates worker statuses, and handles automatic restarts of unresponsive workers.
+4. `log_monitor.py`: Monitors worker logs, updates worker statuses, and handles automatic restarts of unresponsive workers when enabled.
 5. `logger.py`: Sets up logging for different components of the application.

 ## Worker Statuses